 - The 360 Loop pedal allows for 60 seconds longer recording time than the Ditto loop.
-Both pedals are able to give me more than enough recording time and the extra 60 seconds recording time does not make much of a difference for me.
-Perhaps it might make a difference for you?
+Both pedals are able to give me more than enough recording time and the extra 60 seconds of recording time does not make much of a difference to me.
+Perhaps it might make a difference to you?

 My Conclusion: Ditto Looper Vs. EHX 360

 In terms of versatility, the EHX 360 is the clear winner as it has the memory bank feature.
 Both pedals, however, function in pretty much the same way.
-So for function the Ditto Looper vs. EHX 360 are on par.
-Versatility wise, the TC wins.
+So for function, the Ditto Looper vs. EHX 360 is on par.
+Versatility-wise, the TC wins.